A Non-Spherical Model for the Solar Coronal Magnetic Field: Data and Method

 We then generate the 3D mesh between the photosphere and the extracted NSSS.
 The magnetic field inside this domain is recalculated using FEM-PFS.
 The distribution of the normal magnetic field component, $B_{n}$, on the NSSS is also extracted and reconstructed using 30th-order spherical harmonics for subsequent use.

 In this secondary solution, the source surface is defined as the zero-potential surface and therefore is no longer the exact isosurface of the total magnetic field.
 In principle, one could iterate the procedure to determine a subsequent NSSS.
 However, we are currently unable to demonstrate that such an iterative approach would converge to a fully self-consistent NSSS—namely, a surface that is simultaneously an isosurface of both the total magnetic field strength and the magnetic potential.
 In our numerical experiments, the NSSS tends to shrink during the iterative process.
+The shrinkage occurs because a closed surface can only be extracted from a volume that is smaller than the original computational domain.
 As a practical alternative, one may constrain the optimal NSSS by requiring that the modeled open magnetic flux match the observed value.
 Accordingly, in this study, we perform the source-surface extraction only once for each case, varying the initial spherical source-surface radius, and then use observational constraints to select the optimal NSSS configuration.
 While this approach is not formally rigorous, it is both practical and effective for our purposes.